 Transforming the Logistics Industry

-Bongo Xpress is trying to offer an on demand smart trucking solution for businesses and individual shippers through an app.
-Besides that, the platform also has multiple delivery point options and return trip facility to offer the most efficient trucking system by minimizing the cargo loss.
-Bongo Xpress has an app called ‘Bongo Xpress Pilot’ for drivers, with which they can get new tasks, complete their delivery with an expert navigation system.
-They also can track info of their earnings and incentives through the app.
-Apart from that, drivers can also enjoy a monthly free health check up as an added advantage.
-The truck owners, on the other hand, can live track the vehicle, make audio and video calls with the drivers and make changes to the fare structures with the app.
-From the shippers or customers perspective, they can also avail numerous advantages including a fixed fare without bidding, live tracking, audio/video call with the drivers, provide ratings to drivers and digital signature & barcode verification for secure delivery of products.
+Bongo Xpress is trying to offer an on-demand smart trucking solution for businesses and individual shippers through an app.
+Besides that, the platform also has multiple delivery point options and a return trip facility to offer the most efficient trucking system by minimizing cargo loss.
+Bongo Xpress has an app called ‘Bongo Xpress Pilot’ for drivers, with which they can get new tasks, and complete their delivery with an expert navigation system.
+They also can track info on their earnings and incentives through the app.
+Apart from that, drivers can also enjoy a monthly free health check-up as an added advantage.
+The truck owners, on the other hand, can live to track the vehicle, make audio and video calls with the drivers, and make changes to the fare structures with the app.
+From the shipper’s or customers’ perspective, they can also avail numerous advantages including a fixed fare without bidding, live tracking, audio/video call with the drivers, providing ratings to drivers, and digital signature & barcode verification for secure delivery of products.

 Transportation companies, on the other hand, will be able to use the ‘Bongo Xpress’ platform for ‘Fleet Management,’ as well as finding trips and monitoring drivers.
 ‘Bongo Xpress’ will provide a ‘Fleet Management Solution’ service even to companies who have their own ‘Vehicle Fleet.’
 As a result, besides using their vehicle efficiently, it will open up potential for extra earning by providing idle vehicles to other businesses.
 That’s how Bongo Xpress is integrating existing transport businesses, vehicle owners, drivers, brokers, existing e/f-commerce and parcel delivery businesses into their ecosystem.